ntulshibagwale/plate-depth-classification/README.md

 - Fully Connected Neural Networks
 - One-Dimensional Convolutional Neural Networks (CNNs)

-### Model Evaluation

-Performance was evaluated using **10-fold cross-validation**, where each fold represented an unseen experimental condition rather than a random subset of waveforms.
-Model performance was quantified using classification accuracy on the held-out fold.

-### Model Evaluation

-Performance was evaluated using **10-fold cross-validation**, where each fold represented an unseen experimental condition rather than a random subset of waveforms.
-Model performance was quantified using classification accuracy on the held-out fold.

 ## Repository Organization

 The `run_ml_experiments.py` script is the primary entry point for training and evaluating the machine learning and deep learning models described in the paper.